 Korg has produced many high-end keyboards over the years that have raised the standard for all manufacturers.
 These days, they are on a roll in the affordable price groups, too.
-In this review, we are looking at one of those affordable keyboards, the Korg D1.
+In this review, I am looking at one of those affordable keyboards, the Korg D1.

 - Good build quality and sleek design.

 - Great acoustic pianos.